You can LEAD an old dog, but will it learn new tricks?

 - Entered into a new career with the University of Delaware College of Agriculture & Natural Resources.
 Everything I currently know about agriculture, I learned here.
 I couldn’t have had a better education.
 First, supporting the 4-H program, then working with Extension agents and specialists in Family and Consumer Sciences and Community Development.

 - My UD colleagues supported me, giving me encouragement and flexibility to earn three degrees at UD.
 AA, BA in English/Journalism and Master of Arts in a journalism history project.
-Along the way I took 16 credits in various agriculture sciences as electives.
+Along the way, I took 16 credits in various agriculture sciences as electives.

 - I am forever curious.
 I have a lot of questions and the answers are everywhere!

 Any academic will tell you, it is better to get your degrees from different institutions.
-While I don’t have the luxury to attend another college or univeristy, it is that very notion which drove me to LEADelaware so I could learn at another level from somewhere other than my beloved alma mater.
+While I don’t have the luxury to attend another college or university, it is that very notion which drove me to LEADelaware so I could learn at another level from somewhere other than my beloved alma mater.

 And while my body ages, my brain continues to rebel and relish.
-I sprout ideas and in my marrow curiosity multiplies.
-I still have a sprig of green within me, and that verdant lift prods me along, inspires me to share and celebrate others this accidental second career of mine.
-Farming is all about cycles, renewal and regrowth.
-UD planted so many well-crafted seeds.
+I sprout ideas and in my marrow, curiosity multiplies.
+I still have a sprig of green within me, and that verdant lift prods me along.
+It inspires me to share and celebrate others this accidental second career of mine.
+Farming is all about cycles, renewal, and regrowth.
+UD planted so many well-crafted seeds in shaping my life.
 LEADelaware has been my fertilizer!